For gray-eyed Destiny now weaves apace,

 Londo: And here: "The Minbari put great emphasis on art, literature and music."
 Say instead: "They are decadent people, interested only in the pursuit of... of dubious pleasures."
 The dubious part is very important.
 It doesn't mean anything, but it scares people every time!

-- From Buffy the Vampire Slayer, in the episode where the First Slayer is chasing the gang in their dreams, every word that the Cheese Man says.
+- In the Buffy the Vampire Slayer episode "Restless", every word that the Cheese Man says.

 - Heroes and its notoriously meaningless Fauxlosophic Narration at the start of each episode.

-- Lampshaded in an episode of How I Met Your Mother in which Barney overuses and REALLY plays up (to the dismay of his friends) the word "legendary".
+- In which Barney overuses and REALLY plays up (to the dismay of his friends) the word "legendary".

 - In an early episode of Robin Hood Robin and Marian have this rather baffling conversation: